Victoria Leigh, (“Tori”) lives in North Little Rock with her Teacher husband Joey, two daughters – Lilli and Kitti – and two dogs – Benjamin and Toby.

-Victoria Leigh, whose friends call her Tori, considers North Little Rock home.
-An International Baccalaureate graduate of Mount Saint Mary Academy in Little Rock, Tori spent several years in Indiana.
-She earned her Bachelor of Science in Communication Studies at Ball State University in Muncie, Indiana and her law degree from the Indiana University Robert H. McKinney School of Law in Indianapolis.
+After graduating from Mount Saint Mary with her International Baccalaureate diploma, Tori spent several years out of state earning her BS in Communication from Ball State University and her law degree from the Indiana University Robert H. McKinney School of Law.

-In the past, Tori’s community involvement includes fifteen years with the Girl Scouts of America, where she earned her Gold Award in 2005 and served as a troop leader for several years after high school.
-Tori served two years on the Anderson City Fair Housing Coalition and the Human Rights Commission in Indiana.
-Throughout her career, Tori has volunteered hundreds of hours to the legal community, including an externship with the Indiana Civil Rights Commission and pro bono work with an Indianapolis attorney to defend homeowners dealing with debt collectors and fraudulently foreclosed homes.
-Tori also served a tenure as the attorney member of the Protection and Advocacy for Individuals with Mental Illnesses Advisory Council of the Disability Rights Center of Arkansas, and as a sustaining member of the Arkansas Legal Aid Society and VOCALS.
+Tori’s dedication to her community is life-long.
+It includes fifteen years with the Girl Scouts of America, where she earned her Gold Award in 2005 and served as a troop leader for several years after high school.
+Tori served two years on the Anderson City Fair Housing Coalition and the Human Rights Commission in Indiana and volunteered hundreds of hours throughout her career, including an externship with the Indiana Civil Rights Commission, pro bono work with fraudulently foreclosed homeowners, a term as the attorney member of the Protection and Advocacy for Individuals with Mental Illnesses Advisory Council of the Disability Rights Center of Arkansas, and as a sustaining member of the Arkansas Legal Aid Society and VOCALS.
 The firm organizes, advertises and staffs a bi-monthly free legal clinic at the NLR Laman Library for the community.

 Tori’s background is as a real estate and title insurance agent with a focus on real estate and property issues in law school.
 She is an active Trial Lawyer prosecuting federal consumer protection cases, breach of contract cases, business dissolution cases, and defending criminal cases.
 Her primary areas of representation are cases in the Civil and Criminal Divisions of Leigh Law.